 We would recommend that the incumbent Clerk's salary be left the same and that instead of the Treasurer's functions, consideration be given to making her responsible for serving as secretary to various Town Boards and Commissions.
-You will find a copy of a description for the revised Clerk's position attached as Ap-The current secretarial staff in the Office pendix D. divided up between the new have to be Clerk/Treasurer would Finance/Treasurer's Clerk's Office and the Director of based on an analysis of their present duties.
+You will find a copy of a job description for the revised Clerk's position attached as Appendix D. The current secretarial staff in the Office of the Clerk/Treasurer would have to be divided up between the new Clerk's Office and the Director of Finance/Treasurer's Office based on an analysis of their present duties.